13 Handy Tips To Make Your Teenager More Responsible

 Yes, you love your child without expectations.
 But now is a good time to set some.
 Once your teen knows what is expected of them, they will be forced to work towards it.
 This is the first step towards learning responsibility.

-But make sure the expectations are reasonable.
+But make sure the expectations are reasonable and age-appropriate.
 Impossible expectations will just end up frustrating both your teen and you (3).
+Here are a few ways you can set expectations for your teen.

 2. Make a chores list